aryzing/hr-notes/webpack.md

 * creates the necessary JS to embed those unique class names into the page
 * creates the necessary JS to include those unique class names in a commonJS exportable object that can be used in the requiring module.

-NOTE: css-loader creates the JS for the .css file and style-loader creats the JS to add the css inline within a <style> html tag.
+NOTE: css-loader creates the JS for the .css file and style-loader creates the JS to add the css inline within a <style> html tag.

 I think the style loader goes one step further and makes the class names available as non-modified unique string names, or maybe its the other way around. who knows, let me inspect.